BingQuanChua/TextBot/README.md

 ## Guide to Running TextBot Locally

 1. Create a new application on [Discord Developer Portal](https://discord.com/developers/applications).
-Create a bot and copy the token.
+Add a bot and copy the token.
 Invite the bot to one of your servers too.

 2. Clone this repository.